 Using the ‘equals’ method

 This is a frequently used, and preferred, option among experienced programmers.
-The equals method compares two strings and determine whether they contain similar characters.
+The equals method compares two strings and determines whether they contain similar characters.
 If all characters in the two strings are identical, then the operator gives a true or equal answer.

 Now below is a second example on how two strings are compared to give an equal result